RsyncProject/rsync/support/rrsync.1.md

 > ```

 Then, ensure that the rsyncd.conf file is created with one or more module names with the appropriate path and option restrictions.
-If the `--config` option is omitted, it defaults to `~/rsyncd.conf`.
+If rsync's [`--config`](./rsync.1#daemon-opt--config) option is omitted, it defaults to `~/rsyncd.conf`.
 See the `rsyncd.conf` man page for details of how to configure an rsync daemon.

 When using rrsync, there can be just one restricted dir per authorized key.
 A daemon setup, on the other hand, allows multiple module names inside the config